Amazon expected to unveil 3D smartphone to court mobile shoppers

-SEATTLE (Reuters) - Amazon.com Inc’s (AMZN.O) newest mobile device, a smartphone that may sport a 3D screen, is the retailer’s latest attempt to exert its influence over the way consumers shop online.
+SEATTLE, June 18 (Reuters) - Amazon.com Inc’s newest mobile device, a smartphone that may sport a 3D screen, is the retailer’s latest attempt to exert its influence over the way consumers shop online.

 Chief Executive Officer Jeff Bezos will preside over a mystery launch on Wednesday near its Seattle campus.
 Industry observers predict the arrival of a long-rumored smartphone after years of development.